blossomobasi/blossomobasi/README.md

 **`Frontend Engineer`**

-I'm a Frontend Engineer that loves to code😍.
+I'm a Frontend Engineer that loves coding😍.
 My main focus in web development is to create user-friendly experiences in which users can interact properly with the site seamlessly.

 ### ⚡ About me - Beyond Coding